telerik/kendo-ui-core/docs/api/javascript/spreadsheet/sheet.md

 Loads the sheet from an object in the format defined in the [sheet configuration](/api/javascript/ui/spreadsheet#configuration.sheets).

 > The configuration and cell values will be merged.
+>
+> **Note:** the Sheet objects are not resizable.
+If you use this method you must make sure that the JSON does not contain more rows or columns than defined when the `Spreadsheet` object has been constructed.
+To reload a full spreadsheet from JSON, we recommend using Spreadsheet's [fromJSON](/api/javascript/ui/spreadsheet#methods-fromJSON) method.

 #### Parameters